Testing the advantages of Apple’s ProRAW format

 (News flash: We’re photographers, we want it all, and preferably right now thank you.)

 Apple’s ProRAW format attempts to do both.
-It analyzes a scene using machine learning technology, identifying objects/subjects and adjusting exposure and color selectively within the frame to create a well-balanced composition.
+It analyzes a scene using machine learning technology, identifying objects/subjects and adjusting exposure and color selectively within the to create a well-balanced composition.
 At the same time, it also saves the original Raw sensor data for expanded editing.

 There’s a contradiction here, though.
 As I mentioned in Reprocess raw files with machine learning for cleaner-looking photos, a Raw file is still just unfiltered data from the sensor.
 It doesn’t specify that, say, a certain range of pixels is a sky and should be rendered with more blue hues.
 Until software interprets the file through the demoasicing process, the image doesn’t even have any pixels.